AkiyamaKunka/rtconfer-whiteboard/README.md

 ## ⚙️ Feature Hightlight

-* 👥 Team & Sessions: Easily create teams and manage them.
+* 👥 Teams & Meetings: Create teams and manage them.
 View historical meetings and resume at any time.
 * ✏️ Canvas: Real-time collaborative web painting canvas enables you to keep everyone in the loop.
 * 💻 Live Streaming: Engaging experience for group real-time online video streaming in session.
 * 📑 Code & Rich-Text Editor: Share insparing code and text with teammater within canvas, in real-time.